-According to the Google Analytics Terms of Service, you are not allowed to send Personally Identifiable Information (PII) data into your reports – even if you have explicit permission from your visitors.
+As per the Google Analytics Terms of Service, you are not allowed to send Personally Identifiable Information (PII) into your reports – even if you have explicit permission from your visitors.
 Essentially Google does not want it as doing so would put a huge legal responsibility on it.

-If you have a process that collects PII into your back-end systems e.g. a contact form or transactional website, ensure the same personal information is not being sent to Google Analytics.
+If you have a process that collects PII into your back-end systems e.g. a contact form or transactional website, ensure personal information is not being sent to Google Analytics.